11 Best FREE Embroidery Software for Digitizing & Editing

 There is a GREAT search function if you spend the time tagging and giving your designs extra information in the Notes section.

-My favorite part, though, of this free embroidery design software is you can also search by maximum hoop size.
+My favorite part, though, is you can also search by maximum hoop size.
 This filters out large designs and is helpful for those of us with small embroidery machines!

-If you also click “Reveal in Explorer” when you right-click on a design, this will take you to the location on your computer where the file is saved.
+If you also click “Reveal in Explorer” when you right-click on a design, you will be taken to the location on your computer where the file is saved.
 This helps me find designs that I want to delete or move to different folders on my computer.

 4. SophieSew Embroidery Digitizing Software